julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 What modern language calls “psychoactive” was often understood very differently.

-**These were not recreational substances.** They were moral, spiritual, and ceremonial tools—used with preparation, taboo, and consequence.
+**These were not recreational substances.** They were moral, spiritual, and ceremonial tools, which were used with preparation, taboo, and consequence.

 This article compares those traditions across cultures, focusing on documented ethnography rather than modern myth.